CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

 The skill provides genuinely actionable, executable code and commands for PST forensic analysis, which is its primary strength.
-However, it is significantly bloated with unnecessary explanations (PST format details, generic 'When to Use' boilerplate), an overly long Python class that could be more focused, and a fabricated example output that consumes substantial tokens without adding proportional value.
+However, it is significantly over-verbose: the overview explains concepts Claude already knows, the Python class could be much more concise, and the fabricated example output consumes substantial tokens without adding proportional value.
 The lack of an explicit forensic workflow with validation checkpoints (hash verification, chain of custody steps) is a notable gap for a forensics-focused skill.

 Suggestions